Towards the Training of Deeper Predictive Coding Neural Networks: Background

 \paragraph{Training.} Suppose that we are provided with a labeled data point $(\mathbf{o}, \mathbf{y})$, where $\mathbf{o}$ denotes sensory inputs, and $\mathbf{y} \in \mathbb{R}^{o}$ is the label.
 Training is then performed via a form of bi-level optimization \citep{zucchet2022beyond}, divided into three phases.
 In the first phase, the neural activities of every neuron are initialized via a forward pass, that is, we set $\bf x^l_0 = \mu^l_0$ for every layer, with $x^0_0 = o$.
 In the second phase, that we call the \emph{inference} phase, we fix the neural activities of the output layer to the label, that is, we set $\mathbf{x}_L=\mathbf{y}$, and we update the neural activities via gradient descent, to minimize the total energy of the model.
 The update rule is then the following:

 where $\alpha$ is the learning rate of the neural activities.
-This phase will continue until it reaches the fixed number of iterations $\mathbf{T}$ or achieves convergence.
+This phase will continue until it reaches the fixed number of iterations $\mathbf{T}$ or convergence.
 The third phase is the \emph{learning} phase, where the neural activities $\mathbf{x}^l_T$ are fixed, and the weight parameters are updated to decrease the energy, weighted by a learning rate $\eta$, via the following equation:

+\paragraph{Incremental PC (iPC).} An alternative to the bi-level optimization described above is iPC \cite{salvatori2022incremental}, that differs from the standard implementation as also the weight parameters are updated at every time step $t$ until convergence, according to Eq.\ref{w_update}.
+From the variational inference perspective, this schema introduces a form of \emph{incremental} expectation-maximization \cite{neal1998view}, and has been argued to be more biologically plausible than standard PC, as it avoids the need for a control signal that halts the updates of the neural activities and triggers the weight updates.
+In practice, however, this method has been shown to perform even worse than PC when it is used to train deep models such as VGG7 and VGG9 on CIFAR10 \cite{pinchetti2022}.
+We will show that it is this fully automatic training method that will benefit the most from hard-coded precisions, and reach the best performance on models such as ResNet18.

-\paragraph{Nudging as Precision.} Instead of providing the original label $y$ to the model, it is common in the literature to slightly translate the output neurons of the system $\mathbf{x}^L_0$ in the direction of $y$.
+\paragraph{Nudging.} Instead of providing the original label $y$ to the model, it is common in the literature to slightly translate the output neurons of the system $\mathbf{x}^L_0$ in the direction of $y$.
 More precisely, it fixes $\mathbf{x}^{L}_t = \mu^{L}_0 + \beta(\mathbf{y} - \mu^{L}_0)$ for every time step $t$, where $\beta$ controls the supervision strength.
 The sign of $\beta$ determines supervision polarity: positive for standard nudging and negative for inverse supervision.
 Performing a stochastic sampling from $\{\beta, -\beta\}$ across training epochs and batches is called \emph{center nudging} \citep{scellier2024energy}.
-In practice, the term $\beta$ scales the prediction error at the output layer, meaning that it functions as the "gain" or "precision" with which the error signal influences the state of the model, effectively controlling the strength and direction of the information flow from the desired output back into the system, much like precision weighting alters error unit gain and balances signals in predictive coding.
-To this end, it is possible to describe the same phenomenon using standard predictive coding and our dynamical precision weighting by simply setting $(\Sigma^L_t)^{-1} = \beta$ for every $t$.
+In practice, PC with centered nudging has been shown to be the best performing method on deep models such as VGG7 \cite{pinchetti2024benchmarking}.